Jared-Prime/codestar-ruby-lambda-api-example/README.md

 * README.md - this file
 * buildspec.yml - this file is used by AWS CodeBuild to package your application for deployment to AWS Lambda
-* index.py - this file contains the sample Python code for the web service
+* index.py - this file contains the sample Ruby code for the web service
 * template.yml - this file contains the AWS Serverless Application Model (AWS SAM) used by AWS CloudFormation to deploy your application to AWS Lambda and Amazon API Gateway.